 Please refer to clause 6.38 of TS 22.261 for the relevant requirements.
-SA1 has identified requirements for integration of mobile services in a CPN including the Residential Gateway (eRG).
+SA1 has identified requirements for integration of mobile services in a Customer Premises Network (CPN) including the Residential Gateway (eRG).
 SA2 has started their architecture work and it is up to them to determine which requirements, in particular for operator policies and control, might impact the management of the eRG.

 SA1 fully acknowledges the responsibility of BBF for remote management of the Residential Gateway and kindly asks you to review the stage 1 requirements.
 Please provide feedback on specific requirements if BBF believes SA1 has gone beyond specifying service requirements needed for converged mobile communication in a CPN, and where SA1 can refer to related BBF specifications with service requirements.

 SA1 envisages that BBF and SA2 coordinate and take up the further work on Residential Gateways very much in the same way like BBF and SA2 have collaborated in the past.
-SA1 kindly asks SA2 to liaise with BBF on specifying architecture requirements for Residential Gateways.

 SA1 is looking forward to continuing the fruitful cooperation with BBF.